UDT-ITF/website/source/presentation/index.md

 > Here we'll obviously need to replace the values with whatever we're actually using.
 > > How’s this?
+> > > Reads well.
+I notice that the descriptions based on IIIF text pay far more attention to whether and how annotations are to be displayed.
+We may need to think carefully about what we say on this topic.
+Do we just need to say for 'asserting', 'classifying' and 'identifying' that they '_MAY_ be presented to the user as part of the representation of the TextFrame, or _MAY_ be presented in a different part of the user interface'?
+I can't see how we'd be more prescriptive than that, given the variety of things people are likely to want to do.

 | Value          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `asserting`    | Used when the editor or creation of the annotation is asserting or claiming something about the text or its contents that is described in the target.
 For example, it could be recording that the original document is damaged and that all (or a particular part) is illegible.
 This is likely going to be the most common motivation used by modern editors. |